Published by Lurleen Kirkwood

 There is a tenacity and boldness within it’s population that was arresting and despite it’s sometimes horrific past, it has a confidence that makes you sit up and take notice.

-It’s a city that has endured two world wars and the decadence of the interwar period was marked by an obsession with sex and death.
+It’s a city that has endured two world wars and the decadence of the interwar period was marked by a hedonistic lifestyle and a fear of death.

 In 1961 the Berlin Wall was built between east and west Berlin and its subsequent tearing down came twenty eight years later.
 It is a city that has known great sadness and loss yet despite this, it has become known as a world leader in the area of the arts.